 - Accessible at a moment’s notice

-- Retained for a minimum of several years
+- Retained for years

 The Securities Exchange Act (SEA) provides necessary guidance and establishes requirements for securities transactions.
 The Financial Industry Regulatory Authority (FINRA) further defines how certain firms must retain and manage records.
 Organizational leaders tasked with collecting, maintaining, and storing records are faced with multiple logistical and risk-centric challenges.